Skip to content

 Ferryhill to Ripon

-Darlington was the marchers’ next stop.
-Here the men expected a cool reception and were surprised indeed to find a warm friendly welcome from the people.
-On arrival, the men were given a dinner to be proud of, which was followed by rice pudding.
-After dinner, the men gathered for their usual meeting and were pleasantly surprised to find the Mayor of Jarrow, Alderman Thompson, and his wife had come down to offer encouragement.
+Darlington was the next stop for the marchers.
+They had anticipated a cool reception but were pleasantly surprised to find a warm and friendly welcome from the local people.
+Upon their arrival, the men were served a dinner that they could be proud of, followed by rice pudding.
+Afterward, they gathered for their usual meeting and were pleasantly surprised by the presence of the Mayor of Jarrow, Alderman Thompson, and his wife, who had come to offer encouragement.

 Darlington Town Centre